 During the tenancy

-Our helpful guide gives an overview of responsibilities during the tenancy and provides details of what to do in a range of situations which might arise.
+Our helpful guide provides an overview of tenant responsibilities during a tenancy and explains what to do in a range of situations that may arise while renting a property.

 Repairs and Maintenance